NASA-PDS/naif-pds4-bundler/docs/source/10_overview.rst

 Motivation
 ==========

-This document should be seen as something more than a user software guide since it describes the whole process to prepare SPICE archives and it also describes the NAIF approach to PDS standards in great detail (These are the standards adopted by the consortium of agencies comprising the International Planetary Data Alliance.)
-Some of the standards may seem rather "picky" or unnecessary, and indeed there are a few items included that are not really used/useful.
+This document should be seen as something more than a user's software guide since it describes the whole process to prepare SPICE archives and it also describes the NAIF approach to using PDS4 standards in great detail (These are the standards adopted by the consortium of agencies comprising the International Planetary Data Alliance.)
+Some of the standards may seem rather "picky" or unnecessary, and indeed there are a few items included that are not currently used/useful.
 But adhering to all of these details is critical to the current and future use of archived SPICE data, especially to achieve interoperability across national archives, and, to facilitate use of archived SPICE data in data search, retrieval and processing tools that are, or will be,